Digital Metrics for Federal Agencies

 Reporting Usability Metrics

 User experience (usability) testing is extremely valuable but also time-intensive, so make sure you document your findings and metrics.
 Remember that most people don’t read reports, especially long ones, so catalogue the essential information and summarize the rest.
 Start off with a summary of the results, next document how you ran the tests and then highlight the data.
-Here’s a sample usability report from DigitalGov User Experience Program and one from Usability.gov (MS Word, 215 K, 6 pages, August 2012).
+Here’s a sample usability report from DigitalGov User Experience Program and one from Usability.gov (Word document, 215 K, 6 pages, August 2012).

 A centerpiece of the Digital Government Strategy, is a “mobile first” approach, where new Web products and applications are designed for mobile devices first, instead of the traditional desktop design.

 Measuring mobile performance, which is a new channel for most agencies, is generally concerned with mobile websites, mobile apps, SMS, or even QR codes.
 The good news is that measuring for these channels is not markedly different from measuring performance for other digital services listed in the other sections of the Metrics toolkit.